 Section 45 of the Value-Added Tax Act, 1991, which deals with "Interest on delayed refunds" was introduced in its amended form by paragraph 134 of Schedule 1 to the Tax Administration Act, 2011.
 Proclamation 51 of 14 September 2014 announced the commencement of the whole Tax Administration Act, 2011, except certain specific sections dealing with interest and "any provision of Schedule 1 to the Act that amends or repeals a provision of a tax Act relating to interest under that Act, to the extent of that amendment or repeal".
 All of the exceptions are part of the Tax Administration Act, 2011, or the different tax Acts but they are not in operation.
-The provisions of the tax Acts relating to interest until the new interest provisions become effective by a future proclamation.
+The provisions of the tax Acts relating to interest which had been amended or repealed are applied to calculate interest until the new interest provisions become effective by a future proclamation.